 Advantages of Indemnity Health Insurance Plans

-Indemnity health insurance plans have the most advantages when the following are important to you:
+Indemnity health insurance plans have the most advantages if the following are important to you:

-- You do not have or want to commit to a primary care doctor.
-Unlike HMO and PPO's the indemnity health plan does not force you to select your primary care doctor, therefore this becomes and advantage in having freedom of choice.
+- You do not want to commit to a primary care doctor.
+An indemnity health plan does not force you to select your primary care doctor, therefore this gives you freedom of choice.

 - You do not mind paying a little more for your health insurance costs or deductible